ShaneByrne0963/chess-champions/readme.md

         - The color of the player (Player vs. Computer only)
         - An optional time limit with a minimum time of 30 seconds and a maximum time of 10 hours (Player vs. Player only)
         - The difficulty of the computer, with a range from 0 (easy) to 100 (hard)
-        - If a pawn moving to the other side of the board can be promoted to any piece or if they can only bring back eliminated pieces
+        - If a pawn moving to the other side of the board can be promoted to any piece or if they can only bring back pieces removed from the board
         - If the castling move is allowed in the game
         - If the en passant move is allowed in the game
     - These settings are stored in localStorage so they will be remembered when the user returns to the site